Search Ocorian

 The importance of choosing the right trust protector

-10 April, 2026
+21 April, 2026

 Global Private Client

 Where a protector’s consent is required, there has long been debate about what that consent involves.
-Is the protector’s role limited to ensuring the trustees have acted properly and within the scope of their powers, or should the protector go further and form an independent view on whether the proposed step is the right one?
+Is the protector’s role limited to ensuring the trustees have acted properly and within the scope of their powers, or should the protector go further and form an independent view on whether the proposed step is the right one from a governance perspective?
 In A and others v C and others [2026] UKPC 11, the Privy Council confirmed that, unless the trust instrument provides otherwise, a consent power is generally to be understood in its wider sense: the protector should consider the merits of the proposed exercise of the power, even if the trustees are permitted to exercise the power in that way.

 Why the decision matters in practice